brain death Flashcards

 A

--Pathophysiology: Eosinophilic intracytoplasmic inclusions (Lewy Bodies) in the brain
+-Eosinophilic intracytoplasmic inclusions (Lewy Bodies) in brain

--Dementia that is associated with:
+-Dementia associated with:

 -Psychotic features: Visual hallucinations and delusions!

--Motor parkinsonism !- bradykinesia, slow, rigid, shuffling
+-Motor parkinsonism!- bradykinesia, slow, rigid, shuffling

 -REM behavior disorder!- act out whats happening in sleep

--Dysautonomia !- BP drops, neurocardiovascular instability, syncope
+-Dysautonomia!- BP drops, neurocardiovascular instability, syncope

 -Visuospatial dysfunction